MariaDBJones/REST2SQL-plugin/doc/04-stack-n-architecture-decisions.md

 * Use Case: Ideal for applications that require complex business logic not easily implemented as a plugin or when integrating with other services (e.g., web applications) that need to handle JSON.
 ### Decision :
 * MariaDB plugin
-  * Why : it has been designed as an easy & simple way to consume datas in a single database. so integrating tightly with thze database, allows for the best performance
+  * Why : it has been designed as an easy & simple way to consume datas in a single database.
+So integrating tightly with the database, allows for the best performance

 ## C vs Go vs RUST vs js
 ### C